 I will also mention that the “ghostly” effects are surprisingly well done, subtle, but effective.
 It’s well shot, and the scenery itself is a big part of the movie’s charm.
 Makeup enthusiasts will also be happy to hear that the makeup was all done by Ben Nye himself.

-Topics: The Ghost And Mrs. Muir
+Tags: The Ghost And Mrs. Muir